National monuments of Singapore

-The National Monuments of Singapore (Note: Monumen Negara Singapura, 新加坡国家古迹, சிங்கப்பூர் தேசிய நினைவுச் சின்னங்கள்) are sites, buildings and structures in Singapore that have been designated by the National Heritage Board (NHB) as possessing exceptional historic, traditional, archaeological, architectural or artistic merit.
-These monuments are legally protected from demolition due to their cultural and historical significance, including associations with pivotal events such as the Second World War, the independence of Singapore and the nation's early development.
+The National Monuments of Singapore (Note: Monumen Negara Singapura, 新加坡国家古迹, சிங்கப்பூர் தேசிய நினைவுச் சின்னங்கள்) are sites, buildings and structures in Singapore that have been designated by the National Heritage Board (NHB) as possessing exceptional historic, traditional, archaeological, architectural or artistic merit to the country.
+These monuments are legally protected from demolition due to their cultural and historical significance, including associations with pivotal events such as the founding of modern Singapore, the Second World War, the independence of Singapore, and the nation's early development.
 The Preservation of Monuments Act empowers the NHB to oversee the preservation of these landmarks and encourages research as well as public engagement with Singapore's architectural heritage.

 The framework for designating national monuments was established under the Preservation of Monuments Act, enacted in December 1970.
 The act provided for the identification and legal protection of culturally significant sites, leading to the formation of the Preservation of Monuments Board (PMB) in April 1972.
 This body was tasked with enforcing the act amidst growing concern over the loss of heritage buildings due to rapid urban redevelopment.
 By mid-1973, forty sites were shortlisted for preservation and public suggestions were invited to expand the list.
 The initial batch of eight designated landmarks included the Thong Chai Medical Institution, Armenian Church, St Andrew's Cathedral, Telok Ayer Market, Thian Hock Keng Temple, Sri Mariamman Temple, Fatimah Mosque and the Cathedral of the Good Shepherd.
 In 2021, amendments were proposed to expand the act's definition to include open spaces, inland waters and any land area associated with human activity, both past and present.

 The NHB, a statutory board under the Ministry of Culture, Community and Youth within the Government of Singapore, is responsible for gazetting and maintaining national monuments.
-As of date, 82 structures have been gazetted of which 75 are formally recognised as national monuments.
+As of date, 83 structures have been gazetted of which 77 are formally recognised as national monuments.
 These include religious sites, civic buildings, marketplaces and other culturally significant landmarks across the island.
-The most recent addition to the list is the Padang, officially gazetted on National Day in 2022.
+The most recent addition to the list is 38 Oxley Road, which was officially gazetted on 12 December 2025.
 A comprehensive and regularly updated list of these monuments is accessible via the NHB's heritage portal.